 Imagine that you have an empty jar, which you need to pack with a collection of large rocks, coarse gravel, and sand.
 How would you pack the jar to ensure that you can get all of your material in the jar?
 Of course you’d place the large rocks first, then pour in the gravel, and fill in the remaining air space with the sand.
 If you tried to do this in the opposite order, you would fail.

-Your reader’s head is much like an empty jar, and your information generally comes in three sizes: rocks, gravel, and sand.
-Sections are the rocks.
+Your reader’s head is much like an empty jar.
+The information to document generally comes in three sizes: large rocks, gravel, and sand.
 You need to structure the space inside your reader’s jar-head with the rocks to accept the rest of the information.

-But how do you decide what is a big rock versus what is gravel?
+The big rocks are top-level section headers.
+The gravel is low-level section headers.
+The sand is paragraphs and lists.
+What is a big rock and what is gravel?
 One strategy is to record yourself talking, or free-write, about your topic for a short amount of time—maybe just 2 to 5 minutes.
 Yes, this takes discipline.
 Examine what you produced.
 Did you do the following?

 - Describe concepts in vague, under-specified ways?

 - List the steps that your audience needs to complete to reach a goal?

 The under-specified things that you referred to are probably the large concepts that structure your topic.
 If your talk didn’t do this, go back and try this structure.